yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 ## Define a series of values to test

+The parameter of Gaussian filters that you are going to tune in this tutorial is *sigma*, that is the size of the filters.
 You can now input a series of sigma values you want to test.
 Values need to be imported as a tabular file as shown in the figure:

 ![fetch_data.jpg](../../images/parameter-tuning/fetch_data.jpg)

 Next, copy and paste or manually add the desired values.
-Additionally, change the file format to 'tabular'.
-Then, rename the file to 'sigma_values' and click 'Start'.
+Additionally, change the file format to `tabular`.
+Then, rename the file to `sigma_values` and click `Start`.
 The dataset will appear now in your history.